westerndevs/western-devs-website/source/_posts/outside-the-shack-or-how-to-be-a-gigolo.markdown

 title:  Outside the shack, or "How to be a technology gigolo"
 date: 2015-07-05T21:11:15-04:00
 categories:
-description: The world outside is just awesome.
+excerpt: The world outside is just awesome.
 comments: true
 authorId: kyle_baley
 originalurl: http://kyle.baley.org/2015/07/outside-the-shack-or-how-to-be-a-gigolo/